X

 Mission Control - financing the biggest project in AVL's history

-This major $400 million project is being funded by government bonds, federal and state grants (entitlement and discretionary), and airport operating funds.
+This major approximately $400 million project is being funded by government bonds, federal and state grants (entitlement and discretionary), and airport operating funds.
 Our operating funds come from users of the airport: airlines, rental car companies, other tenants of the airport, advertisers, and passengers (when they pay to utilize airport services, such as parking).

 *Note: no tax dollars are used to fund airport capital projects or operations.